anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 - No. of comments to scrape: More comments take longer time for results.
 If the no. of comments scraped reaches this limit, then no more posts are scraped regardless of your choice for no. of posts
 - No. of top comments to display: App displays Top comments and their upvotes at the bottom of the page.
 Comments are sorted by no. of upvotes on reddit.
 - Search term (ex: is xxx product worth it? is __ subscription worth it? product/platform/service reviews)
+- Include replies: option to include replies.
+This may take longer for results.
+It is set to False by default.

 After clicking the button 'Click me to find out if its Lit' button, app displays the following:
 - Percentage of positive or negative sentiment depending on whether the overall percentage of positive words is greater than or less than that of negative words